Graduate Certificate Nurse-Midwife

-This Graduate Certificate Program is designed to prepare advanced practice nurses to practice as Certified Nurse-Midwives (CNM) in the primary care of women and newborns.
+This graduate certificate is designed to prepare an advanced practice nurse as a Nurse-Midwife (CNM) in the primary care of women and newborns.
 The certificate provides nurses with essential knowledge and skills in nurse-midwifery care.
-The courses focus on concepts of nurse-midwifery clinical practice such as intrapartum, postpartum, newborn care and professional role transition.
-The Certified Nurse Midwifery (CNM) concentration is a sequential 2-semester, full-time graduate program of study consisting of 16 credit hours.
+The courses focus on concepts of nurse-midwife clinical practice such as intrapartum, postpartum, newborn care and professional role transition.
+The Nurse-Midwife (CNM) concentration is a sequential 2-semester, full-time graduate program of study consisting of 16 credit hours.

 The certificate must be earned within three years.
 No transfer of credit will be accepted for a certificate program.
 A minimum grade point average of 3.0 must be achieved.
 All course work must be completed in accordance with the academic procedures of the College and the Graduate School governing graduate scholarship and degrees.